-For more information about FIF, go to www.ird.govt.nz (search keywords: foreign investment funds) or read our Guide to foreign investment funds and the fair dividend rate method (IR461).
+For more information about FIF, go to ird.govt.nz or read our Guide to foreign investment funds and the fair dividend rate method - IR461.

 If the FIF rules didn't apply

 If the FIF rules didn't apply, you needed to pay tax on any income/payments you received from the foreign superannuation scheme.
 This generally included pension payments and, in some cases, lump-sum withdrawals and transfers from the scheme.
 If there were no payments or transfers from the scheme, there was no income to be returned for New Zealand tax purposes.